earthly/website/blog/_posts/2021-09-22-awk-examples.md

 Awk is part of the Portable Operating System Interface (POSIX).
 This means its already on your MacBook and your Linux server.
 There are several versions of Awk and for the basics whatever Awk you have will do.

+If you can run this, you can do the rest of this tutorial:

 ``` bash
 $ awk --version
 ```